urql-graphql/urql-exchange-graphcache/docs/help.md

 This error occurs when no main fragment can be found, because the `DocumentNode` is maybe empty or does not contain fragments.

-When you're calling a fragment method, please ensure that you're only passing one or more fragments in your GraphQL document.
+When you're calling a fragment method, please ensure that you're only passing fragments in your GraphQL document.
+The first fragment will be used to start writing data.

 ## (7) Can't generate a key for readFragment(...) <a id="7"></a>